 Apartments or hotels?

-Before I write about some of my favorite hotels, (and this will be updated as I try new places) I want to comment on the growing trend to stay in apartments typically through VRBO or Air BnB.
+Before I write about some of my favorite hotels, I want to comment on the growing trend to stay in apartments typically through VRBO or Air BnB.
 During our 2015 trip in France and Italy we met several people who were staying in apartments and they were all enthusiastic about the experience.
-So when I learned that my niece would be with us for our first week this past September (2016) I looked into an apartment in Florence for our first three nights.
-We prefer staying in the Oltrarno since it’s a bit less crazy than the centro plus you’re close to the Boboli and Bardini gardens and other sights.
+So when I learned that my niece would be with us in Florence, September 2016, I looked into an apartment for our first three nights.
+We prefer staying in the Oltrarno since it’s a bit less crazy than the centro plus you’re close to the Boboli and Bardini gardens and some of our other favorite sights.
 So I found through VRBO what I thought was a nice two bedroom apartment in the Oltrarno, close to all the sights and restaurants.

 The second time around I asked each owner if s/he would allow us to check in by noon, pretty much getting a resounding no. Then I came across what looked to be a spectacularly beautiful ‘penthouse’ apartment on Piazza Santo Spirito supposedly with a 360 degree view.
 I contacted the owner and he agreed in an e-mail (luckily) that he would let us in by 12:30pm.
 Then three days before we were to leave, he reneged saying he couldn’t let us in until 3:00pm.
 I went ballistic pointing out that he had promised to let us in early and that this would ruin our plans to walk to Piazzale Michelangelo after checking in.
 When I could finally find a customer service number for Air BnB, they were very helpful, and were able to access the e-mails proving the owner had promised an early check in.
 They contacted him and he said his employee could let us in at 1:00pm.